HuiruXiao/HuiruXiao.github.io/index.md

 I am Huiru Xiao, a lecturer in Department of Computer Science and Engineering, the Hong Kong University of Science and Technology.

 I obtaind my Ph.D. degree in Department of Computer Science and Engineering, the Hong Kong University of Science and Technology in 2022, supervised by [Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
-My research topics are machine learning and natural language processing.
+My research topics are artificial intelligence, machine learning, and natural language processing.
 I am interested in geometric learning for knowledge graph representations.
 My thesis title is Learning with Hierarchical Data.

 I obtained my B.Sc. degree in Mathematics and Physics, Tsinghua University in 2016.